 Hannah Reynolds is fitness editor for the UK's largest cycling magazine, Cycling Weekly and sister titles Cycling Active and Cycling Fitness.
-Author of three cycling books; 'Fitter, Further, Faster', 'Get on your bike', 'France en Velo' and freelance writing for Saddle-Skedaddle.
+Hannah is also the author of three cycling books: 'Fitter, Further, Faster', 'Get on your bike', 'France en Velo' and freelance writing for Saddle-Skedaddle.
 As a writer and editor for fifteen years and a bike rider I understand the needs of my audience.
 I am committed and passionate about my work, I enjoy sharing the knowledge I have and helping readers and clients get the most from their cycling experience.